erichare/585story/thestory.md

 ```

+We are not normal people........
+Then we are not normal, if we are smart.  conflict resolution: we are champions

-The Abnormal distribution wandered around the internet, making changes to .Rmd files all over the place.
-Sometimes, if you're lucky, you'll come across a .Rmd file that literally makes no sense.
+The Abnormal distribution wandered around the internet, making changes to .Rmd and HTML files all over the place.
+Sometimes, if you're lucky, you'll come across a .Rmd or HTML file that literally makes no sense.
 It will contain pictures and R code that don't seem to fit with anything else in the document.

 The End.

 ![I bet you are.](http://i.imgur.com/T2Iv4.jpg)